neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

     Syntax:
         :code:`cvode.error_weights(dest_vector)`

-        :code:`Fill the destination :func:`Vector` with the values of the weights used`

-        :code:`to compute the norm of the local error in cvodes and ida.`

     Description:

+        Fill the destination :class:`Vector` with the values of the weights used to compute the norm of the local error in cvodes and ida.
 ----